Leigh Francis

-Leigh Izaak Francis (born 30 April 1973), who is often known by the name of a character he plays, Keith Lemon, is an English television presenter, comedian, actor, and writer.
-He is best known for creating and starring in Channel 4's sketch comedy show Bo' Selecta!
-(2002–2009) and presenting the ITV shows Celebrity Juice (2008–2022) and Through the Keyhole (2013–2019).
-His other comedy shows include Lemon La Vida Loca (2012–2013), The Keith Lemon Sketch Show (2015–2016), and The Keith & Paddy Picture Show (2017–2018).
+Leigh Izaak Francis (born 30 April 1973) is an English comedian, television presenter, actor, and writer.
+He is best known for creating and portraying the character Keith Lemon.
+Francis created and starred in Channel 4's sketch comedy show Bo' Selecta!
+(2002–2009) and presented the ITV shows Celebrity Juice (2008–2022) and Through the Keyhole (2013–2019).
+His other comedy shows include Lemon La Vida Loca (2012–2013), The Keith Lemon Sketch Show (2015–2016), and The Keith & Paddy Picture Show (2017–2018), as well as the film Keith Lemon: The Film (2012).

 Early life

 Leigh Izaak Francis was born in Beeston, Leeds, West Riding of Yorkshire, on 30 April 1973, and was brought up on a council estate in Old Farnley, Leeds.
 His father died aged 47 of cancer.

 Francis attended Farnley Park High School (now The Farnley Academy).
 He later studied at Jacob Kramer College and received a qualification in graphic design.
 Before making his major television breakthrough, he was discovered and encouraged by television presenter Davina McCall, performing in-role stand-up comedy in a southern comedy club.

 McCall landed Francis his first television role on Dom and Kirk's Nite O' Plenty, where he portrayed Bobby Stark, a man who gives tips on how to win over the ladies.
 The series aired on Paramount Television from January to July 1996.
 Francis' second television role was as Barry Gibson, a music paparazzo, featured on the early series of Channel 4's Popworld.
 Francis also starred as various characters, including Gibson, Keith Lemon and Avid Merrion in the series Whatever I Want, which aired late night on ITV in 2000.